-You’re probably here today because the insurance company has denied your claim for long term disability benefits, saying that they’re denying you due to a pre-existing condition.
+You’re probably here today because your long term disability insurance company has denied your claim for long term disability benefits, saying they’re denying you due to a pre-existing condition.
 In this post, we’ll help you to understand what pre-existing means and how the term applies to long term disability claims.
 Keep reading for three examples of how the pre-existing condition exclusion could be applied to a long term disability claim.

 The pre-existing condition is going to be specifically defined in your policy.
-A page from an Aetna long term disability policy says:
+For example, a page from an Aetna long term disability policy says:

 The best way to come to understand how a pre-existing condition impacts a long term disability case is to perhaps use an analogy to a different kind of case:

 The same type of concept applies to a long term disability claim.
-The idea is they don’t want to cover you for something that you’ve been getting treatment for if you go out on disability within a year of starting your job.
-So that’s where it says if it starts before the end of the first 12 months following your effective date of coverage then it is a pre-existing condition.
+They don’t want to cover you for something you’ve been getting treatment for if you go out on disability within a year of starting your job.
+So that’s where it says if it starts before the end of the first 12 months following your effective date of coverage, it is a pre-existing condition.

-The insurance company is going to go back and look at what happened during the three months prior to the date the insurance took effect.
-So in this case, they’re going to look at October, November, and December of 2016 to see if that person received any kind of treatment for that condition in that three month time period.
-If they received treatment for a back pain condition in October, November, or December of 2016, then they would not cover it.
+The insurance company will go back and look at what happened during the three months before the date the insurance took effect.
+So, in this case, they will look at October, November, and December of 2016 to see if that person received any treatment for that condition in that three-month period.
+It would not be covered if they received treatment for a back pain condition in October, November, or December of 2016.

 Let’s change the circumstances a little bit.
-This time the claimant didn’t go out because of a back pain problem, let’s say that they went out because of a breathing disorder.
-They have really bad COPD, and it’s gotten to the point where they have extreme difficulty breathing, extreme difficulty doing activities of daily living, and difficulty doing work activity.
+This time, the claimant didn’t go out because of a back pain problem; let’s say that they went out because of a breathing disorder.
+They have really bad COPD, and it’s gotten to the point where they have extreme difficulty breathing, extreme difficulty doing activities of daily living, and difficulty doing work activities.

-Again, this occurred only after three or four months on the job, and now the insurance company is going to do the same pre-existing evaluation.
-In this example, the claimant did receive treatment on November 15, 2016.
-They went to go see a pulmonologist because of the breathing problems they were having.
-It wasn’t as bad as it was when they ultimately went out of work, but they were still having breathing problems, and as such, they were seeing a lung doctor.
+Again, this occurred only after three or four months on the job, and now the insurance company will do the same pre-existing evaluation.
+In this example, the claimant received treatment on November 15, 2016.
+They went to see a pulmonologist because of their breathing problems.
+It wasn’t as bad as when they ultimately went out of work, but they still had breathing problems and were seeing a lung doctor.